-Close family members of an individual are those family members who may be expected to influence, or be influenced by, that individual in their dealings with the entity.
+Close members of the family of a person are those family members who may be expected to influence, or be influenced by, that person in their dealings with the entity.

 (aa) Segment reporting

 Operating segments, and the amounts of each segment item reported in the financial statements, are identified from the financial information provided regularly to the Group's most senior executive management for the purposes of allocating resources to, and assessing the performance of, the Group's various lines of business and geographical locations.